 Prior Compliance.
 The County has entered into written undertakings under Rule 15c2-12 with respect to all of its obligations subject thereto.
 In reviewing its continuing disclosure filings on EMMA, the County notes the following.
-The County has undertaken to provide information regarding customers, revenues, and expenses of the County's sewer system, in connection with outstanding sewer revenue bonds and certain LTGO bonds payable from sewer revenues.
-Although the County provided the information on customers, revenues, and expenses of the sewer system within its CAFR and the sewer system financial statements, it has not provided the full table as shown in its original disclosure.
-The County filed hotel/motel tax information for 2004-2013 on November 20, 2014, in connection with its Limited Tax General Obligation Refunding Bonds, 2007 Series A (which were defeased in May 2015).
+The County has undertaken to provide information regarding customers, revenues, and expenses of the County's Sewer System, in connection with outstanding sewer revenue bonds and certain LTGO bonds payable from Revenue of the System.
+Although the County provided the information on customers, revenues, and expenses of the Sewer System within its CAFR and the WTD financial statements, it has not provided the full table as shown in its original disclosure.
+The County filed hotel/motel tax information for 2013 on November 20, 2014, in connection with its Limited Tax General Obligation Refunding Bonds, 2007 Series A (which were defeased in May 2015).
 The County timely filed notice of the Fitch rating upgrade of certain LTGO bonds in April 2016.
 This notice was not linked to the County's Limited Tax General Obligation Bonds, Series 2007D.
-Although the County annually timely filed its CAFRs for County-issued bonds, the 2013 CAFR was not linked and the 2012 CAFR was not timely linked to the CUSIPs for the Housing Authority of King County Revenue Bonds, 2008 (Greenbridge Redevelopment-Eastbridge Apartments Project).
+Although the County annually timely filed its CAFRs for County-issued bonds, the 2013 CAFR was not linked to the CUSIPs for the Housing Authority of King County Revenue Bonds, 2008 (Greenbridge Redevelopment-Eastbridge Apartments Project).
 On September 20, 2017, the County filed notice on EMMA in connection with the foregoing items, and all CUSIPs have now been properly linked.

-OTHER BOND INFORMATION
+OTHER INFORMATION